React Fundamentals

 This is one of many ways to export your component.
 This kind of export works well with the Snack Player.
 However, depending on your appâs file structure, you might need to use a different convention.
 This handy cheatsheet on JavaScript imports and exports can help.

-is using a kind of JavaScript syntax that makes writing elements convenient: JSX.
+Now take a closer look at that return statement. <Text>Hello, I am your cat!</Text> is using a kind of JavaScript syntax that makes writing elements convenient: JSX.

 JSX

-.
+React and React Native use JSX, a syntax that lets you write elements inside JavaScript like so: <Text>Hello, I am your cat!</Text>.
 The React docs have a comprehensive guide to JSX you can reference to learn even more.
 Because JSX is JavaScript, you can use variables inside it.
-Here you are declaring a name for the cat, name
+Here you are declaring a name for the cat, name, and embedding it with curly braces inside <Text>.

-Any JavaScript expression will work between curly braces, including function calls like {getFullName("Rum", "Tum", "Tugger")}
+Any JavaScript expression will work between curly braces, including function calls like {getFullName("Rum", "Tum", "Tugger")}:

 You can think of curly braces as creating a portal into JS functionality in your JSX!